Tylopoda/manager/README.md

 I joined Audible in 2011 as a web developer when our entire tech team was much smaller.
 Before that, I worked in the financial industry on backend order management systems in C++.
 We even rewrote the C++ stl data structures to speed them up by a few microseconds.
 I also did a variety of test automation and framework creation, Python, Java, and C# coding, and owned the communication layer between services (they weren’t called micro services then) and the language bindings for client teams there.

 At Audible, I’ve worked on the web team mostly around ordering, library, and the cloud player (all the terrible JS that still remains there is probably mine).
 I started managing in 2014.
-In 2016 I moved to services & apis.
+In 2016 I moved to services & apis and in 2018 began managing a multi-surface development team owning iOS, Android, Web, and Services for Audible's player experience.
+In 2019 I decided to take a new opportunity at Amazon managing a development team responsible for forecasting in Supply Chain Optimization Technology.

 At home, I like to spend time with my family comprised of my wife, dog (a 55 pound beagle mix rescue), and twin boys.
 I like to run most mornings and do a fair amount of half marathon and full marathon running.
 I also brew my own beer which varies wildly in drinkability.
 I also like to write and do so regularly for my personal blog about parenting, technology, and running.